gbarretto/logout4shell-container/README.md

 ### FullHunt log4j scan
 1. Launch an EC2 instance with the same user data script from above.
-2. SSH into your instance in a new terminal window and run the commands below to build the FullHunt log4j scan.
+2. SSH into your instance in a new terminal window and run the commands below to build the FullHunt log4j scan:
 ```
 git clone https://github.com/fullhunt/log4j-scan.git
 cd log4j-scan